Key Stage Transfers (frequently asked questions)

 The SEND guidance states that for the 15 February deadline an appropriate type of placement should be confirmed and ordinarily that will also state the name of the school.

 Although the Code of Practice allows the Local Authority to name a type of provision, we recognise this is not ideal and can leave children, young people and families feeling anxious about their next placement.
 We are therefore working extremely hard with colleagues to bring on more provision to meet demand, improve inclusion services within our existing schools and build on communications around key statutory deadlines.
-As we are increasing our SEND Placements across the County which will reduce the number of EHCPs with type named instead of a specific school.
+As we are increasing our SEND Placements across the County we expect this will reduce the number of EHCPs with type named instead of a specific school.

 Frequently asked questions: Children and Young People who are age 16+